Chameleon Card System

 The sensors are the same as we use with the Chameleon Wi-Fi Reader.
 They are the product of many years of research and will give you reliable readings.

 Not everyone needs to have an online record of soil water status.
 Often a quick check is all you need.
-If you want to log data and send it to the VIA platform, then see the Chameleon Wi-Fi system.
+If you want to collect and organise the data from your Chameleon Card System, and have an Android device, you can use our App which is available to download from the Play Store.
+This will also create a record of your farm and sensor readings on our website.

 Install